nus-cs2113-AY2021S2/tp/docs/team/fsgmhoward.md

 Patient Manager is a _Command Line Interface_ (CLI) application for **_general practitioners_** (GP)
 who work in polyclinics to manage their patient list.

-My teammate, together with me, developed this application as a team project for CS2113T module of NUS.
+I, together with my teammates, developed this application as a team project for CS2113T module of NUS.
-This project aimed to develop a program targetting a current problem using Java with Object-oriented programming as model.
+This project aimed to develop a program targeting a current problem using Java with Object-oriented programming as model.

 The entire development cycle, excluding the planning stage which consists of a few weeks before actual development, includes three iterations.
-V1.0 is the minimum viable product, and V2.0 is the one with most of the features in.
+Iteration v1.0 is the minimum viable product, and v2.0 is the one with most of the features in.
 For v2.1, the last iteration, we focused on bug fixing and improvements in product documentation.

 ## Summary of Contributions